buttonsrtoys/mvvm_plus/README.md

 ## Adding additional ChangeNotifiers

-The `ViewModel` constructor optionally registers a View Model, but sometimes you want registered models that are not associated with Views. `mvvm_get` supports this with its `ChangeNotifierRegistrar`:
+The `ViewModel` constructor optionally registers a View Model, but sometimes you want registered models that are not associated with Views. `get_mvvm` with the `Registrar` widget from the `Registrar` package:

-    ChangeNotifierRegistrar<MyChangeNotifier>(
+    Registrar<MyModel>(
-      changeNotifierBuilder: () => MyChangeNotifier(),
+      builder: () => MyModel(),
       child: MyWidget(),
     );

-The `ChangeNotifierRegistar` registers the `ChangeNotifier` when added to the widget tree and unregisters it when removed.
-To register multiple `ChangeNotifier`s with a single widget, check out `MultiChangeNotifierRegistrar`.
+The `Registar` widget registers the model when added to the widget tree and unregisters it when removed.
+To register multiple models with a single widget, check out `MultiRegistrar`.

-## Listening to ViewModels and ChangeNotifiers
+## Listening to other widget's View Models

-`Mvvm.get` retrieves a View Model but does not queue a View build or call a listener.
-For that use `ViewModel.listenTo`:
+`ViewModel` has a `get` method that retrieves models registered by another `ViewModels`.
+(Or registered with a `Registrar` widget)

     class MyWidgetViewModel extends ViewModel {
-      @override
-      void initState() {
+      String getSomeText() {
-        super.initState();
-        listenTo<MyOtherWidgetViewModel>();
+        return get<MyOtherWidgetViewModel>().someText;
       }
     }

-The above queues `View` to build every time `MyOtherWidgetViewModel.notifyListeners()` is called.
-If you want to do more than just queue a build, you can give `listenTo` a listener function that is called when `notifyListeners` is called:
+`get` retrieves a registered `MyOtherWidgetViewModel` and also adds a listener to queue `View` to build every time `MyOtherWidgetViewModel.notifyListeners()` is called.
+If you want to do more than just queue a build, you can give `get` a listener function that is called when `notifyListeners` is called:

     @override
     void initState() {
       super.initState();
-      listenTo<MyWidgetViewModel>(listener: myListener);
+      get<MyWidgetViewModel>(listener: myListener);
     }

 If you want to rebuild your View after your custom listener finishes, just call `notifyListeners` within your listener: